thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 Each test handles a specific aspect of functionality for a particular function.
 Mocha groups all of these tests into a **suite**.
 This helps in understanding the overall functionality and then identify the specific aspect to look at.

 Each test leverages Chai, an assertion library.
 In essence, it's the code that performs the actual check of the test.
 An **assertion** is a statement that is always expected to evaluate to `true`.
-If the statement evaluates to `false`, and error is thrown.
+If the statement evaluates to `false`, an error is thrown.
 If an error is thrown, the testing library (Mocha) catches it, immediately finishes the test, marking it a failure, and continues to the next test.
 If the test finishes with no errors thrown, the test is considered successful.

 Assertions can be used in actual code to maintain expectations, but we often see them in tests.
 Chai offers many methods in performing our checks.
 For equality checks, it has the `strictEqual` method which equates to the `===` operator in JavaScript.